MoseleyBioinformaticsLab/STRINGDatabaseManipulation/README.md

 saveRDS(protein_aliases, file = "tmp_aliases.rda")
 ```

-I have smaller versions of the data files saved for examples.
+This package has smaller versions of the link and data files (10,000
+links) saved for examples, both as raw text files, and as package data
+files.

 ``` r
 library(STRINGDatabaseManipulation)